About the stunning Peak District

 The Wedgwood Visitor Centre

-Please ring for factory tour availability and admission prices or email: bookings@wedgwood.com Full disabled access.
+Please call for factory tour availability and admission prices, or email: bookings@wedgwood.com.
+Full disabled access is available.

 Emma Bridgewater Factory Shop & Pottery Cafe